Finding failure is important, but it’s not enough. To truly innovate, you must fail quickly and iterate often.

-GG: I’m excited about using machine learning to better-define what and how we test, as well as to automate our workflows.
+GG: I’m excited about using machine learning to better define what and how we test, as well as to automate our workflows.
 Data analytics studying each tester can identify critical areas that need stringent tests, as well as overserved areas that we can optimize.
 We gain further value when we use analytics to automate processes across all connected testers and assets.
-For example, I predict that future test programs automatically generated through an intelligent, data-driven system.
+For example, I predict that future test programs will be automatically generated through an intelligent, data-driven system.
 Once this is a reality, test engineers can swiftly iterate through and optimize designs, and missed NPI schedules will exist only in history.

 Learn more about NI’s solutions for functional test or download the solutions brochure for more in-depth reading on the constituent parts and products.
 Do you have specific questions on your test strategy or an upcoming test station project?
 Talk to us today.